If you are unable to send Text Messages from iPhone, you can find below the steps to fix the problem of iPhone Not Sending Text Messages.

 Having LTE Service enabled for Text messages is also known to cause problems with the Messages App.

-Wait for 5 minutes > Restart your iPhone and see if you are able to send Text Messages.
+3. Wait for 60 seconds > restart iPhone and see if you are able to send Text Messages.

 7. Install Updates